CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS API Confusion Attacks

-We present the seven CTRAPS \textbf{API Confusion (AC) attacks} taking advantage of a novel attack technique we define as \emph{API confusion}.
+The \emph{CTRAPS AC attacks} take advantage of a novel attack technique for FIDO, which we refer to as \emph{API confusion}.
+API confusion tricks a client, an authenticator, and their user into calling a CTAP Authenticator API while they think they are calling a different one.
+The called API has the same or lower \emph{UV} and \emph{UP} requirements of the intended API.
+For example, AC attacks can erase FIDO2 credentials, including passkeys, lock the user out of their authenticator, and track them.

-API confusion tricks a client, an authenticator, and their user into calling an unwanted CTAP Authenticator API.
-The unwanted API call must have the same or lower \emph{UV} and \emph{UP} requirements of the confounded API.
-This technique is very effective as it does not require social engineering~\cite{ulqinaku2021real} or other deception techniques~\cite{mahdad2024overlays} to trick the user into calling a bad API.
-The user cannot detect ongoing API confusion because, unlike prior attacks, he only performs expected actions (e.g., does not grant \emph{UV} if the API he calls does not require it).
-The attacks exploit protocol-level vulnerabilities we outline in Section~\ref{subsec:vulns} and the FIDO reference threat model in Section~\ref{app:frtm}.
+AC is effective as it does not require social engineering~\cite{ulqinaku2021real} or other deception techniques~\cite{mahdad2024overlays} to trick the user into calling an unwanted API.
+The user cannot detect an API confusion because it requires expected \emph{UV} or \emph{UP} actions.
+The AC attacks exploit the eight protocol-level vulnerabilities we outline in Section~\ref{subsec:vulns}.
+For instance, the absence of authenticator feedback during API calls grants stealthiness and the use of static credential and user identifiers enables user tracking.

-The AC attacks represent a new class of attacks that has not been explored.
-As shown in Table~\ref{tab:rw-compare}, prior work on CTAP eavesdropped on unencrypted CTAP traffic and exploited the unauthenticated Diffie-Hellman in a MitM attack but did not inspect the Authenticator API.
-Physical access and side channel attacks targeted the authenticator to leak its credential master key, while the remaining works put CTAP on the sidelines, targeting WebAuthn instead with authenticator rebinding and session hijacking.
-Next, we introduce our attacker model and describe the AC attacks.
+No prior work considered the AC attack vector for FIDO2, as shown in Table~\ref{tab:rw-compare}.
+Existing attacks on FIDO include MitM on the Diffie-Hellman key exchange, CTAP traffic eavesdropping, U2F impersonation, physical access, and side channel attacks on the authenticator.
+Moreover, the AC attacks target the entire CTAP Authenticator API surface, whereas previous research only focused on \cmd{ClientPin} and \cmd{MakeCred}.
+Next, we will introduce the AC attacker model and attacks.